-D. Provide institutional recommendations as the result of the program review and planned actions to implement recommendations.

-- 1. Financial aid should be disbursed at or near the beginning of the semester so students can obtain materials. - 2.
-There should be a process in place to extend credit to students to purchase necessary classroom materials.
+- D. Provide institutional recommendations as the result of the program review and planned actions to implement recommendations. - 1.
+Financial aid should be disbursed at or near the beginning of the semester so students can obtain materials, by the first day of class. - 2.
+There should be a process in place to extend financial credit to students to purchase necessary classroom materials.